 What can be done to improve the odds of success or get better settlements?
 Here are some ideas: (Can we say "Preparation" eleven times?)

-- Make sure the mediator gets the pleadings and any relevant information in advance so that he or she can become somewhat familiar with the facts and issues of the case.
+Pleadings.
+We need to make sure the mediator gets the pleadings and any relevant information in advance so that he or she can become somewhat familiar with the facts and issues of the case.
 That will save valuable time for negotiations while everyone is together.

-- It's helpful to prepare charts and summaries to help manage voluminous information.
+Visual exhibits.
+It's helpful to prepare charts and summaries to help manage voluminous information.
 Having a computer and spreadsheets can also be helpful.

-- Think about the best alternative to a negotiated agreement (BATNA).
+Consider your BATNA.
+Think about the best alternative to a negotiated agreement (BATNA).
 If you can't reach an agreement in mediation, what is the best realistic outcome for you if you go to court?
 Is it worth taking the risk?

 Consider your WATNA.
 It's like the old question, “What's the worst that could happen?”.
 Think about the worst alternative to a negotiated agreement (WATNA).
 If you can't reach an agreement in mediation, what is the worst realistic outcome for you?
 Is it worth taking the risk?

 Put yourself in their shoes.
 Try to anticipate the other party's issues and possible solutions.
 Plan out how to respond to them.
 Be prepared to agree to some issues and consider how to try to persuade them to change or trade out on some of the other positions.
 It often helps to make some concessions to the other side so they can feel like they are winning.
 Figure out what issues you can fight for and then give in on.

 Keep things in perspective.
 Focus on the many benefits you can get by settling, especially compared to the cost, time and stress involved in going to trial.